yguitton/training-material/topics/galaxy-interface/tutorials/rstudio/tutorial.md

 ## Import Data from the Galaxy History to RStudio

-To import a dataset from the history into RStudio user needs to get the path to that file.
+To import a dataset from the history into RStudio a user needs to get the path to that file.
 To do so, the user can use `gx_get()` function with the dataset `id`.
 For example, if a user wants to import a dataset with ID 7 to their RStudio, they can get the path to the file by:

 ```
 gx_get(7)